nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-7112.md

 # GeneLab bioinformatics processing pipeline for Agilent 1-channel microarray data <!-- omit in toc -->

 > **This page holds an overview and instructions for how GeneLab processes Agilent 1-channel microarray datasets.
-Exact processing commands and GL-DPPD-XXXX version used for specific datasets are provided with their processed data in the [GeneLab Data Systems
+Exact processing commands and GL-DPPD-7112 version used for specific datasets are provided with their processed data in the [GeneLab Data Systems
 (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
 ---

-**Date:** TBD MONTH NN, 2023
+**Date:** February 13, 2023
 **Revision:** -
-**Document Number:** GL-DPPD-XXXX
+**Document Number:** GL-DPPD-7112

 **Submitted by:**
 Jonathan Oribello (GeneLab Data Processing Team)